Start Free Trial Book a Demo

 You can see why the technically-minded folks would go for the second option.

-This is particularly important when you’re setting up an internal knowledge base, because you’re likely to be storing sensitive personal information or valuable company data inside the handbook and guide pages.
+This is particularly important when you’re setting up an internal knowledge base because you’re likely to be storing sensitive personal information or valuable company data inside the handbook and guide pages.

-Let’s have a closer look at some of the paid and open-source systems for creating and hosting your own knowledge base.
+Let’s have a closer look at some of the paid and open-source systems for creating and hosting your knowledge base.

 Get Started